ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 Python scripts, but using `Jupytext <Jupytext_>`_ to treat those scripts as notebooks when needed.
-Formatting your examples using the `Jupytext light format <Jupytext_light_format_>`_ makes them makes them fully compatible with JupyterLab, where they can be opened, edited, and executed just like traditional notebooks - all without needing a IPYNB file.
+Formatting your examples using the `Jupytext light format <Jupytext_light_format_>`_ makes them fully compatible with JupyterLab, where they can be opened, edited, and executed just like traditional notebooks - all without needing a IPYNB file.
 Here is an example of a Jupytext light format script: